Keeping dogs out of vets since 2011

 Taken from “Nobivak Lepto 4 – Our Experiences”, this is Julia Tompsett’s dog, apparently one week after his Nobivac Lepto 4 vaccination.

-When you get vaccinated for a virus, eg the MMR vaccine (Measles, Mumps, Rubella) for human babies, it provides lifelong immunity, hence you do not receive boosters every year for it.
-As Edward Jenner roles in his grave, for some reason dogs now need to be boosted EVERY YEAR for their core viruses (Parvo, Distemper, Adenovirus) even though not a SINGLE STUDY supports such a need and AGAINST the advice of the worlds top veterinary immunologists including WSAVA, the veterinary governing body (“why are we boosting dogs every year for viruses?“).
+When you get vaccinated for a virus, eg the MMR vaccine (Measles, Mumps, Rubella) for human babies, it provides lifelong immunity; hence you do not receive boosters yearly.
+As Edward Jenner roles in his grave, for some reason, dogs now need to be boosted EVERY YEAR for their core viruses (Parvo, Distemper, Adenovirus) even though not a SINGLE STUDY supports such a need and AGAINST the advice of the world’s top veterinary immunologists including WSAVA, the veterinary governing body (why are we boosting dogs every year for viruses?“).

 However, Leptospirosis is a bacteria, not a virus.
 Immunity for it does wear off.
-Up until a couple of years ago the leptospirosis “vaccine” only guaranteed immunity for 6mths, only now has it has been “improved” in 2015.
-Leading veterinary immunologist Ronald D Schultz said that up until that point you may have needed to give a lepto vaccine as often as four times a year!
+Until a couple of years ago, the leptospirosis “vaccine” only guaranteed immunity for six months; only now has it been “improved” in 2015.
+Leading veterinary immunologist Ronald D Schultz said that up until that point, you may have needed to give a lepto vaccine as often as four times a year!
 As vets have always only given this jab every year to all our dogs, how come all these unprotected dogs didn’t get lepto?
-The reason is, and as with most things that can harm your dog, leptospirosis is perhaps not so rampant an issue as you are lead to believe, certainly not in city / town dogs, though by all accounts it is certainly a well-advertised one.
+The reason is, and as with most things that can harm your dog, leptospirosis is perhaps not so rampant an issue as you are lead to believe, certainly not in city/town dogs, though by all accounts, it is certainly a well-advertised one.

 On their website “Future of Vaccination“, MSD (the manufacturers of Nobivak 2 and 4 amongst others vaccination drugs), amongst others) state clearly on their front page that: